marciocamello/twitter_clone_livepreview_phoenix/README.md

 - Elixir
 - LivePreview

-To start your Phoenix server:
+:information_source: To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`